 This is the landscape that Hasted describes being wooded, especially around the skirts, giving it a gloomy aspect due to the woods and the numerous spreading oaks.
-These oaks would have occupied the wooded shaws and hedges of the medieval field pattern which is indicated by the dominance of cohesive (or semi-planned assart fields).
-A group of co-axial type fields occurred on the higher ground at Tong.
+These oaks would have occupied the wooded shaws and hedges of the medieval field pattern which is indicated by the dominance of cohesive (or semi-planned assart fields) around the area of Paddock Wood itself.
 Many of the ancient woods and gills have been removed from the middle of the parish and this map shows their extent in the late-medieval and early post-medieval period.